Yin

 The word 'yoga' comes from Sanskrit yuj — to unite.
 At its origin, yoga is a 5000-year-old system uniting body, breath and mind.
 In the West we mainly know the physical forms (asana), while yoga is originally much broader: ethics, breathwork, meditation and self-inquiry.

 Today there are dozens of styles.
-The three most practiced — and in our view the most valuable — are Yin, Hatha and Vinyasa.
+The three most practiced — and the three Tessa is trained in and teaches — are Yin, Hatha and Vinyasa.
 Each works on a different level: Yin on fascia and nervous system, Hatha on breath and alignment, Vinyasa on strength and flow.
+We also cover 5 other well-known forms (Ashtanga, Power, Kundalini, Restorative and Yoga Nidra) so you know the full landscape.

 The right form for you depends on where you are now.
 Someone with burnout needs something different than someone with excess energy.
 A beginner needs a different foundation than an advanced practitioner.
 On this page we help you choose — honestly, without dogma.